Will my flight be cancelled by Heathrow strikes?

 Heathrow security strike: Will my flight be cancelled in latest airport walkouts?

-British Airways has been ordered to ground dozens of flights and passengers are warned not to turn up too early
+British Airways has been ordered to ground hundreds of flights while passengers are warned not to turn up too early

-As the Easter holidays approach, some British Airways passengers flying to and from Europe’s busiest airport, London Heathrow, are being told their flights have been cancelled.
+As the Easter holidays get under way, some British Airways passengers flying to and from Europe’s busiest airport, London Heathrow, are finding their flights have been cancelled.

-With a strike by security staff planned to start next Friday, 31 March, the airline has been told to ground 32 of its planned departures on Friday, Saturday and Sunday.
-BA has also taken outbound flights off sale, even on departures where some seats are empty.
+Due to a strike by security staff at BA’s main base, Terminal 5, the airline has been told to ground 32 of its planned daily departures.
+BA has also taken outbound flights off sale, even on services where some seats are empty.

-Around 1,400 members of the Unite union working in security at Heathrow airport are walking out from Friday 31 March until Easter Sunday, 9 April.
+Around 1,400 members of the Unite union working in security at Heathrow airport have walked out from Friday 31 March until Easter Sunday, 9 April.
 The majority work at security checkpoints at Terminal 5, with others staffing control posts across the airport where vehicles go “airside”.

-Unite’s general secretary, Sharon Graham, says the Heathrow security staff are “on poverty wages” and “unable to make ends”.
-Heathrow insists the security staff have been given a 10 per cent pay rise plus “further enhancements”.
+After last-ditch talks on 30 March failed, Unite’s regional co-ordinating officer, Wayne King, said: “Heathrow airport has thrown away the opportunity to avoid strikes.

-But talks broke down last week and no further negotiations are planned before the strike begins.
+“The strike action will undoubtedly result in severe delays and disruption to passengers across the airport but this dispute is a direct result of Heathrow airport’s stubborn refusal to pay its workers fairly.”

 Here are the key questions and answers.

-What effect could a strike have?
+What effect is the strike having?

 Friday 31 March, Saturday 1 April and Sunday 2 April are likely to be the days of maximum pressure at Britain’s busiest airport, with many schools breaking up ahead of Easter.